How to Approach Underdog 3-Team Best Ball Drafts

 The TE position is a top priority in three-team leagues due to the huge disparity between the top and the rest of the pack.
 If you can snag two of the upper tier, you’ll not only block the position from your opponents but also set yourself up for success from the beginning.

-There is an argument for taking Travis Kelce as the first overall pick due to his perennial consistency and there are 257 (the third most) targets up for grabs in KC, but selecting Kelce and/or Mark Andrews should be prioritized early on in three-team drafts.
-The next tier with T.J.
-Hockensoon and George Kittle is also one you should be going after heavily, especially if you miss out on the first two.
+Sam LaPorta has taken the TE1 spot in ADP from Travis Kelce heading into the 2024 season, but selecting LaPorta and/or Kelce and Mark Andrews should be prioritized early on in three-team drafts.
+The next tier with George Kittle, Trey McBride, and Kyle Pitts is also one you should be going after heavily, especially if you miss out on the first two.

 As stated above, having two of these TEs on your roster could provide just the edge you need to win it all.
-I have no problem paying up here because there is still plenty of time to grab the WRs and RBs you need before that drop off around WR 21-24 and RB 15-21, but if you miss out on the TE grab, going from those top 4 down to Kyle Pitts, Dallas Goedert, and Darren Waller Knox could cost you close to five points per week.
+I have no problem paying up here because there is still plenty of time to grab the WRs and RBs you need before that drop off around WR 21-24 and RB 15-21, but if you miss out on the TE grab, going from those top five or six down to Dalton Kincaid, Evan Engram, Jake Ferguson, or Dallas Goedert could cost you close to five points per week.

 Latest Articles